‘Bold And The Beautiful’s’ Don Diamont On ‘The Talk’, Reveals Bio ‘My Seven Sons And How We Raised Each Other’

-Although Don is only 55 years old, he decided to pen his life story in a memoir with anecdotes about growing up, losing a brother and a sister, and according to Soap Opera Network, how his life’s journey has brought him even closer to his sons.
-In a 2016 CBS Soaps In Depth interview, Don talks about his son Alexander, and the values that he hold dear become very apparent.
+Although Don is only 55-years-old, he decided to pen his life story in a memoir with anecdotes about growing up, losing a brother and a sister, and according to Soap Opera Network, how his life’s journey has brought him even closer to his sons.
+In a 2016 CBS Soaps In Depth interview, Don talks about his son Alexander, and the values that he holds dear become very apparent.

 “I’m most proud of the fact that every time I’m on campus, person after person comes up to me and talks about what a good guy he is.”